 - 4-5 times a week, you MUST train after 12 hours of fasting.

-- Additional hormonal benefits can be obtained if you can train after a longer fast (up to 18h) – however, this would be impossible for most people to do often when leading a busy life.
+- Extra hormonal benefits if you can train after a longer fast (up to 18h).
+This would be impossible for most people to do often when leading a busy life but it’s still an option

 - Any high intensity training followed by low intensity training would produce some results.
 If you are just starting out, you could try 20 mins of short Sprints followed by a long run.